troperville

 • The Simpsons:

-• In another episode (season seven's "Bart on the Road" [the episode where Bart makes a fake ID while spending "Go To Work with Your Parents Day" with Patty and Selma at the DMV]), Lisa (who's spending the day at the nuclear plant with Homer) decides to liven things up by spinning in swivel chairs wearing hazmat suits.
+• In "Bart On The Road", Lisa, who's spending the day at the nuclear plant with Homer, decides to liven things up by spinning in swivel chairs wearing hazmat suits.
 Homer replies that, "This is a lot more fun with a second person."

-• In yet another episode ("Homer's Enemy"), Bart combines a swivel chair and a fire extinguisher for some real fun.
+• In "Homer's Enemy", Bart combines a swivel chair and a fire extinguisher for some real fun.

 • Camp Lazlo: Nurse Leslie uses such a chair to move around.
 In fact, when the chair is broken, he can't even use his legs to stand.